jackharvest/Cura-Cure/README.md

 >- vertex_k8400.def.json
 >- vertex_k8400_dual.def.json

+- The script is written dynamically though, so, if new printers are added, or printers suddenly have Machine Disallowed Areas in their definition files, this will fix it.
+Just run once per Cura upgrade.

 # Notes
 - As of Cura 5.3.0, the Ultimaker team has once again moved the json files that this script modifies.
 - They are located in C:\Program Files\UltiMaker Cura 5.X.0\share\cura\resources\definitions